How to Register a Company in Hong Kong

 - Roman Verzin

-Before you fill in any paperwork, answer these four basic questions.
+Before you fill in any paperwork for Hong Kong company formation, answer four foundational questions:

 1. What will your company do?

-Avoid overloading your scope (e.g., “consulting, import/export, crypto, and real estate”).
-Banks and platforms may flag overly broad activities as suspicious.
+Avoid overly broad descriptions like “consulting, import/export, crypto, and real estate.”
+Banks and platforms may flag broad scopes as suspicious.

-Keep it focused, you can always update it later.
+Keep your scope focused; you can always expand or update it later.

-If your company operates in a regulated sector such as finance, education, or controlled goods, you’ll likely need a specific license (we’ll get to that next).
+Note: If your company operates in a regulated sector such as finance, education, or controlled goods, you’ll likely need a specific license.
+We’ll cover that in the next step.

 2. Who will be the shareholder?

-Shareholders own the company and receive dividends.
-They can be individuals or other companies; local or foreign.
+Shareholders are the owners of your company and receive dividends.
+They can be individuals or other companies, local or foreign.
+There are no nationality restrictions, and you can have one or multiple shareholders.

 3. Who will be the director?

-Every Hong Kong company must have at least one director, who is legally responsible for the company and signs all official filings.
+Every Hong Kong company must have at least one director.
+The director is legally responsible for the company and signs all official filings.

-Again, banks assess directors carefully, especially if they’re from higher-risk jurisdictions.
+Banks assess directors carefully, especially from high-risk jurisdictions.

 -------------------------------------------------------------------------------------------------------------------------------

-Step 2: Check if Your Activity Needs a License
+Step 2: Check If Your Activity Requires a License

-Trading of controlled goods (alcohol, tobacco, precious metals)
+Trading controlled goods (e.g., alcohol, tobacco, precious metals)

 -------------------------------------------------------------------------------------------------------------------------------